https://www.subbuskitchen.com

 • Add hot oil and mix everything well.

-2 tbsp Oil (Hot Oil)
+2 tablespoon Oil (Hot Oil)

 • Add water little by little and knead it to smooth dough.